Shopify/nginx-sysv-log/README.md

+**This module is not actively maintained and can be removed without notice.
+Using it in production is strongly discouraged.**

 # shopify_log_module for nginx

 This is a module for nginx that writes the access log to a SysV Message Queue